Skip to main content

 • Be knowledgeable of PUR, P-Card and FIN policies and procedures, what is appropriate to be charged to a P-Card and what is allowable based on the type of account the card is tied to — general operating, local, sponsored, etc.

-• If necessary, seek a third-level review from senior management or business official within your area to help ensure transactions are allowable, supported by a public purpose, within budget and appropriate for the department.
+• If necessary, seek a third-level review from senior management or a business official within your area to help ensure transactions are allowable, supported by a public purpose, within budget and appropriate for the department.

 If the cardholder cannot appropriately support or explain a questionable transaction, the reviewer should contact the appropriate administrator for guidance on the next steps.
 This should, at a minimum, be a dean or director’s office.